Fundraising is complicated. We’ve Been There and We’re Here to Help You Through It.

-- Seed Round: This is usually a small amount of money given to a company to give it the momentum it needs to produce its initial product.
-Normally, the company will have a concept and will know that it has potential viability on the market, but they won’t have a working prototype yet.
-Seed money gives the company just enough runway to move from this early conceptual phase toward a product.
+- Seed Round: This is usually a small amount of money given to a company to give it the bare bones resources it needs to produce its initial product, or minimum viable product (MVP).
+Normally, the startup will have a well-formed concept and a plan for bringing it to market, but they won’t have a working prototype just yet.
+Seed money gives the company enough runway to move from this early conceptual phase toward a product.

-- Series A: At the point when a company has a prototype, they can seek funding from a venture capital group to work toward bringing the product to market.
-The series A funding will be larger than the seed round (usually between three and seven million dollars), and will be offered in exchange for a portion of the company.
-Startups typically use series A funding to figure out the best business model for their company and to work out the nuts and bolts of moving your product into the actual marketplace.
+- Series A: When a company has a prototype or even a basic version of their product on the market, they can seek funding from a venture capital group to work toward building momentum.
+The Series A funding will be larger than the Seed Round (historically somewhere between three and seven million dollars).
+And, as is with all the funding rounds, with the Series A you will be giving up equity (aka.
+A percentage of your ownership in the company) for the incoming cash investment.
+Startups often use Series A funding to fine tune their business model and to work out the nuts and bolts of moving their product to market.

-- Series B: By the time they’ve reached series B, a startup has a product and a business model and need enough capital to bring the product to a broader market.
+- Series B: By the time they’ve reached a Series B round, a startup has a product and a proven business model, but they need the burst of momentum (also known as capital) to reach more people more quickly.
 This represents a significant increase in the funding, from $7 million to upwards of $50 million.

-Funding rounds can go on forever if the startup wants, but that’s not really practical.
-In each round of funding, you offer a piece of1 your company to your investors.
-That works great in the first few rounds, since the company’s valuation grows as people invest, but since you give up about 25% of your company each time someone invests, aft1er a couple of rounds of funding, you don’t have much left to offer an investor.
-At that point, it’s important for a company to either sell (like Instagram did) or to start trading publicly (like Facebook).
+A startup company can fund rounds indefinitely if they want to and there are investors willing to give them money, but that’s not really a practical strategy.
+In each round of funding, you offer a piece of your company to your investors.
+This piece of your company pie is the price you pay for their investment.
+That’s not such a big deal in the first few rounds since the company’s valuation grows as people invest (at least in theory), but after a couple of rounds of funding, the slices get smaller and smaller and, eventually, you don’t have much left to offer an investor.
+Remember too that the pie is your ownership, so each time you give a piece away you are taking it from yourself.
+At a certain point, it’s important for a company to either sell (like Instagram did) or to start trading publicly (like Facebook).

-- Startups raise money in rounds of investments with venture funds that focus on specific growth points.
+- Startups raise money in rounds of investment with investors/venture funds that focus on specific growth points.

-- Most of the time, you’ll start with seed money and a short runway.
-More than a million dollars and you’ve skipped straight to series A.
+- Most of the time, startups begin with seed money and a short runway.
+If you’re starting with than a million dollars, you’ve skipped straight to series A.

 - It’s important to plan for growth.
 After too many rounds of funding, you won’t have much left to offer investors.